Zaoui-Hanane/NLP-LAB4/README.md

    - Evaluate the model using metrics such as accuracy, loss, F1 score, BLEU score, and BERT-specific metrics.

 ## Conclusion
+Through this lab, I've learned about NLP, especially model training with architectures like RNN, LSTM, fine-tuning transformers "GPT-2", and using BERT for tasks like classification.

 ## Additional Resources